-- putting in place sound control systems and processes; - regular checking to make sure those systems and processes are working in practice; and - reviewing those control systems and processes at least annually.
+- putting in place sound control systems and processes; - regularly checking to make sure those systems and processes are working in practice; and - reviewing those control systems and processes at least annually.

-This Local Code of Corporate Governance has been developed to demonstrate how the Council does this in practice and how it complies with each of the seven principles.
+This Local Code of Corporate Governance has been developed to demonstrate how the Council does this in practice and how it complies with each of the seven principles (A-G).
 The Code brings together in one document the governance and accountability arrangements which the Council currently has in place.
-The Code will be reviewed, at least once every two years, updated as required.
+The Code will be reviewed, at least once every two years and updated as required.

 The Accounts and Audit Regulations 2015 require the Council to review at least once a year the effectiveness of its system of internal control and to approve and publish an Annual Governance Statement (AGS).
 This Code will facilitate the Council's review of its corporate governance arrangements for the purposes of the AGS.
-The AGS is monitored and reviewed by the Audit and Standards Committee after presentation to the committee with the annual Statement of Accounts.
+The AGS is monitored and reviewed by the Audit and Standards Committee after presentation to the committee.
+This should be undertaken in conjunction with the annual Statement of Accounts.
+Due to national delays in having the Statement of Accounts audited, this has not been feasible and the AGS is currently approved in isolation.